Skip to content

 Deploying PingFederate in multiple regions should not imply that spanning a single PingFederate cluster across multiple Kubernetes clusters is necessary or optimal.
 This scenario makes sense when you have:

 • Traffic that can cross between regions at any time.
-For example, us-west and us-east and users may be routed to either location.
+For example, west and east and users may be routed to either location.

 • Configuration that needs to be the same in multiple regions and there is no reliable automation to ensure this is the case